google/trillian-examples/clone/README.md

 # Log Cloner

-A log client that copies a CT log to a local database for processing.
+This directory contains a library, database, and tools for cloning transparency logs.
+The core library and database is log-agnostic, and each tool tailors this generic library to a specific log.

+The core library attempts to balance optimization of the following goals:
+  1. Downloading as quickly as possible
+  2. Backing off when requested by the log (i.e. not DoSing the log)
+  3. Simple local state / recovery

+This is achieved by:
+  1. Downloading batches of leaves in parallel
+  2. Using exponential backoff on transient failures
-The tool downloads batches of leaves in parallel, but always writes them to the local database in sequence.
+  3. Writing leaves to the local database strictly in sequence
-This ensures there are no missing ranges, which keeps state tracking easier.
+     1. This ensures there are no missing ranges, which keeps state tracking easier

-One important implementation feature is that the download tools will exponentially back off if there are errors communicating with the log; this prevents the client from performing a DoS on any log it is downloading.
+These tools are written to clone the log at a point in time.
+The first step is to download a checkpoint from the log, and then attempt to download all the leaves committed to by that checkpoint.
+Once all the leaves have been downloaded, the Merkle tree is computed for the downloaded leaves and compared against the checkpoint.
+If this verification succeeds, the checkpoint is persisted to a table in the database along with a compact range.
+The compact range allows further runs of the tool to quickly synthesize the Merkle structure of the existing leaves, which makes incremental verification much faster.

+This is designed such that downstream tooling can be written that reads from this local mirror of the log.
+Such tooling should only trust leaves that are committed to by a checkpoint; checkpoints are only written after verification, where leaves are written blindly and verified afterwards.

-## Setup
+## Database Setup

-In MariaDB, create a database and user:
+In MariaDB, create a database and user.
+Below is an example of doing this for MariaDB 10.6, creating a database `google_xenon2022`, with a user `clonetool` with password `letmein`.

 ```
 MariaDB [(none)]> CREATE DATABASE google_xenon2022;